 To find the Unit Price for a product, you'll create a VLOOKUP formula in cell B6.

-First, enter a product name and quantity in the order form
+First, enter a product name and quantity in the order form, to use for testing the new formula

 Next, select cell B6, and type this VLOOKUP formula, then press Enter: